jagrvargen/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 2. 2-args.py - Prints the number of and the list of its arguments.

 3. 3-infinite_add.py - Prints the result of the addition of all arguments.

+4. 4-hidden_discovery.py - Prints all the names defined by the compiled module hidden_4.pyc in alphabetical order.